-Source Statement of cash flows for the year ended 30 June 2022 Cash equivalents [ AASB 107.6, 7 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and that are subject to an insignificant risk of changes in value.
+Source Charles and of each flower for the Statement of cash flows for the year ended 30 June 2023 Identification of the financial statements AASB 101.10 An entity may use titles for the financial statements other than those used in the standard.
+Cash equivalents AASB 107.6, 7, 8 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and that are subject to an insignificant risk of changes in value.
 They are held to meet short-term cash commitments instead of for investment or other purposes.
 Consequently, an investment normally qualifies as a cash equivalent only when it has a short maturity of, say, three months or less from the date of acquisition.
 Bank overdrafts are normally considered financing activities similar to borrowings.
-Operating activities Ľ AASB 107.6, 14 'Operating activities' are the principal revenue-producing activities of the entity and other activities that are not investing or financing activities.
+Operating activities AASB 107.6, 14 'Operating activities' are the principal revenue-producing activities of the entity and other activities that are not investing or financing activities.
 Cash flows from operating activities are primarily derived from the principal revenue-producing activities of the entity.
 Therefore, they generally result from the transactions and other events that enter into the determination of profit or loss.
-Investing activities ľ AASB 107.6, 16 'Investing activities' are the acquisition and disposal of long-term assets and other investments not included in cash equivalents.
+Investing activities AASB 107.6, 16 'Investing activities' are the acquisition and disposal of long-term assets and other investments not included in cash equivalents.
 The separate disclosure of cash flows arising from investing activities is important because the cash flows represent the extent to which expenditures have been made for resources intended to generate future income and cash flows.
 Only expenditures that result in a recognised asset in the statement of financial position are eligible for classification as investing activities.
-Financing activities s AASB 107.6 'Financing activities' are activities that result in changes in the size and composition of the contributed equity and borrowings of the entity.
-Reporting cash flows on a net basis s AASB 107.22 Cash flows arising from the following operating, investing or financing activities may be reported on a net basis: (a) cash receipts and payments on behalf of customers when the cash flows reflect the activities of the customer rather than those of the entity; and (b) cash receipts and payments for items in which the turnover is quick, the amounts are large, and the maturities are short.
-AASB 107.24 Cash flows arising from each of the following activities of a financial institution may be reported on a net basis: (a) cash receipts and payments for the acceptance and repayment of deposits with a fixed maturity date; (b) the placement of deposits with and withdrawal of deposits from other financial institutions; and (c) cash advances and loans made to customers and the repayment of those advances and loans.
-Foreign currency cash flows E AASB 107.25 Cash flows arising from transactions in a foreign currency shall be recorded in an entity's functional currency by applying to the foreign currency amount the exchange rate between the functional currency and the foreign currency at the date of the cash flow.
+Financing activities AASB 107.6 'Financing activities' are activities that result in changes in the size and composition of the contributed equity and borrowings of the entity.
+Reporting cash flows on a net basis AASB 107.22 Cash flows arising from the following operating, investing or financing activities may be reported on a net basis: (a) cash receipts and payments on behalf of customers when the cash flows reflect the activities of the customer rather than those of the entity; and (b) cash receipts and payments for items in which the turnover is quick, the amounts are AASB 107.24 large, and the maturities are short.
+Cash flows arising from each of the following activities of a financial institution may be reported on a net basis: (a) cash receipts and payments for the acceptance and repayment of deposits with a fixed maturity date; (b) the placement of deposits with and withdrawal of deposits from other financial institutions; and (c) cash advances and loans made to customers and the repayment of those advances and loans.
+Foreign currency cash flows AASB 107.25 Cash flows arising from transactions in a foreign currency shall be recorded in an entity's functional currency by applying to the foreign currency amount the exchange rate between the functional currency and the foreign currency at the date of the cash flow.
 AASB 107.26 The cash flows of a foreign subsidiary shall be translated at the exchange rates between the functional currency and the foreign currency at the dates of the cash flows.